fluxcd/community/GOVERNANCE.md

 - Handling Code of Conduct violations
 - Managing financial decisions
 - Defining the scope of each git repository
-- Resolving escalated decisions when the git repository Maintainers responsible are blocked
+- Resolving escalated decisions when Maintainers responsible are blocked

 Ultimately the committee - after consulting with the collective of Maintainers and their community - drive the direction, values and governance of the overall project.